-The Hellenic Studies Summer School (HSSS) is an intensive and diverse academic program that engages students in a critical exploration of Hellenic culture from ancient to modern times.
-Choosing from courses in literature, language, history, art, philosophy, architecture and dance, students explore connections between Greece’s past and present, as well as the significance of Hellenic culture in the world today.
+The Hellenic Studies Summer School (HSSS) is an intensive and diverse academic experience that engages students in a critical exploration of Hellenic culture from ancient to modern times.
+Choosing from courses in literature, language, history, art, philosophy, architecture, dance, Greek marine environments and underwater archaeology and Olympic Games, students explore connections between Greece’s past and present, as well as the significance of Hellenic culture in the world today.
 The program integrates coursework with active, experiential learning and meta-cognitive practices to foster cultural immersion and critical thinking.

-Students may attend this fully-accredited (NECHE) program independently or as part of a study abroad program organized in concert with an ACG partner institution.
+Students may attend this program — featuring fully-accredited (NECHE) courses — independently or as part of a study abroad program organized in concert with an ACG partner institution.
 HSSS students will take two 3-credit courses, reside in ACG’s apartment-style residences and visit significant historical and cultural sites on weekend and evening excursions.
-The program will be offered in Summer Session I 2022 (mid May to mid June).
+The program will be offered in Summer Session I 2024 (mid May to mid June).

 Aim and Objectives